TkTech/chancy/docs/guide/limiting_resources.rst

 .. note::

-  This is only available on UNIX-like platforms.
+  This is only available on UNIX-like platforms that support the `resource` module.

 Limiting Runtime
 ----------------